egecansen/resume/README.md

 # Sample Project

 In this project, i created a UI automation framework, using ***Selenium & Cucumber***.
-I applied ***POM Design pattern*** to the best of my ability, creating page objects for each page, and writing step classes which bined the methods inside page objects to the ***Cucumber*** steps by instantiating the class object of the page.
+I applied ***POM Design pattern***, creating page objects for each page, and writing step classes which bined the methods inside page objects to the ***Cucumber*** steps by instantiating the class object of the page.
 This project is build using basic principles of ***OOP***, combines ***BDD*** with Selenium to test integrity of the website.
 Therefore this project is scalible for future tests on this specific website.

   ***[DemoQA Test Automation](https://github.com/egecansen/DemoQA)***